 So, how can you take control and feel more like the investor you really are?

 It’s not just about saving more – although adding in an extra £20 a month can make a big difference over the years as it could earn growth on top of growth.
 Learning how to start investing is about how your pension can work smarter and harder in the years you have to build your wealth.

 Pensions aren’t ‘one-size-fits-all’, after all.
 You have to personalise them.
 This starts with finding out where your workplace pensions are invested (many of us will have more than one as we move from role to role).

 Download your current provider’s app, dig out your login details or, if you are employed, speak to your employer’s HR team.

-If you want to learn how to start investing you should first ask yourself: How much is in my pot?
+If you want to learn how to start investing you should first ask yourself: What are the best assets to invest in?
+How much is in my pot?
 What does my employer put in?
 Where’s my money actually going?
 And how are the funds performing?
 Is the current level of risk right for me?

 Generally, when you save into a workplace or personal pension and don’t choose any funds yourself, you’ll simply end up with a default portfolio possibly based on your age.
 If it doesn’t meet with your needs, consider changing it.

 Above all, though, have a clear idea of your savings goal – in terms of the retirement lifestyle you want – and the ‘magic number’ needed to achieve it.
 Is your pension currently on track?
 If it isn’t – well, then what can you do about it?